Interviewed by MysticMag

 If you’ve been looking for someone who understands you want a deeper sense of the sacred without sacrificing who you are, if you are looking for someone who understands your spiritual journey is your own and not about their agenda and listens deeply to you without imposing their own beliefs, then you may be in the right place.
 You may be one of the people I truly cherish journeying with, and I don’t want you to miss out on the companionship your heart is truly looking for!

-I’m a Unitarian Universalist minister and spiritual companion based in Auburn, Alabama.
+I’m a Unitarian Universalist minister and spiritual companion based in Carrollton, Texas.
 As a parish and community minister, I seek to create connections to the Holy and find ways to build community.
 I know what it’s like to seek authentic spiritual care that speaks to your journey.
 I companion seekers looking for their own authentic sense of self and help others find their own authentic sense of spirituality.

 Chris is a kind and careful listener.
 Because of their thoughtful questions in response to my often-meandering narrative, I knew that they had sorted the wheat from the chaff.
 I felt 'heard.'
 This was so valuable to me.